Looking to have a huge head start when you travel to Mexico?

 These are the slang phrases that don’t really fall into any specific “category,” but are used popularly nonetheless.

-These two phrases are essentially one in the same, hence why we’ve grouped them together.
-Literally meaning “Don’t stain!” and “Don’t suck!,” respectively, they’re used typically in conversation to express a sentiment of “No way!” or in less friendly situations, “Don’t mess with me.”
+These two phrases are essentially one in the same, hence why they’re grouped together.
+Literally meaning “Don’t stain!” and “Don’t suck!”, respectively, they’re used typically in conversation to express a sentiment of “No way!” or in less friendly situations, “Don’t mess with me!”

 No manches is totally benign, but no mames is considered vulgar and can potentially be offensive.